Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

-Prophet Ibrahim (peace and blessings be upon him) loved Allah and Allah took him as a friend (khalil).
-We read in the Qur’an: “Allah took Ibrahim as a friend.”
+Prophet Ibrahim (peace be upon him) loved Allah and Allah took him as a friend (khalil).
+We read in the Quran: “Allah took Ibrahim as a friend.”
 (An-Nisa’ 4:125) Hajj is deeply associated with Prophet Ibrahim and his life-story.

 Hajj gives us a sense of history.
-Our faith is deep-rooted in history.
-This is the religion of Allah given to us by His many prophets: Adam, Nuh, Ibrahim, Isma`il and finally Prophet Muhammad (peace and blessings be upon them all).
+Our faith is deeply-rooted in history.
+This is the religion of Allah given to us by His many prophets: Adam, Nuh, Ibrahim, Isma`il and finally Prophet Muhammad (peace be upon them all).
 These were the people who loved Allah, and Allah loved them and made them the guides of humanity.

 2. Hajj gives the universal spirit of Islam

 People of all races, colors and nationalities go there.
 They become one people without any class or distinction.
 They look alike and do the same things.
 The spirit of Hajj is to foster unity and universal brotherhood and sisterhood among the believers.

 3. Hajj gives us a focus, center and orientation

 We have one qiblah and that is our direction for worship.
 But we should not have only one qiblah for worship; we should also have unity of purpose and mission in our life.
 Muslims should be the people of a focus and direction, not a confused people or a people without any orientation and direction.

 Our focus of life is Allah and the House of Allah, the Kabah, on this earth.
 We have with us Allah’s Book that we must hold fast together.
 “And hold fast all together Allah’s rope and be not divided…” (Aal `Imran 3:103)